srcsintheta/timetracker/README.md

 Those statistics are a bit of interesting fun if you've used the program diligently for a while.

-If you only have data for the current year, it'll only you you statistics on the current year:
+If you only have data for the current year, it'll only show you you statistics on the current year:

 ```
 /* main menu */